Sign up now for our Energy Accelerator course and transform your health. Learn More & Register!

 What’s the best type of protein to consume?

 Protein is derived from two sources: animals and plants.
-Whether you lean more toward one over the other is going to depend on your preferences and what generally suits you best.
+Whether you lean more toward one over the other will depend on your preferences and what generally suits you best.

-Typically, animal protein tends to be a lot more bioavailable when it comes to nutrient content and absorption, but you can still get protein from plants as long as you are mindful of your total caloric intake.
-For example, you’d need to eat about 4-6 cups of quinoa to get the same amount of protein in a 3-4 ounce chicken breast.
+Typically, animal protein tends to be a lot more bioavailable when it comes to nutrient content and absorption.
+However, you can still get protein from plants if you are mindful of your total caloric intake.
+For example, you’d need to eat about 4-6 cups of quinoa to get the same protein in a 3-4 ounce chicken breast.
 That can lead to a hefty amount of calories and carbs over time, especially if you are consuming other things.

-You’ll also want to pay attention to certain ingredients in plant-based proteins and how manufacturers are producing them.
-Overall, because plant-based protein consumption is still relativity new for humans, we don’t have enough data to determine its long-term effects.
-Generally though, if you aren’t getting in enough protein and aren’t big on animal-based consumption, plant protein is better than no protein at all.
+You’ll also want to pay attention to certain ingredients in plant-based proteins and how manufacturers produce them.
+Because plant-based protein consumption is still relatively new for humans, we don’t have enough data to determine its long-term effects.
+Generally, plant protein is better than no protein if you aren’t getting enough protein and aren’t big on animal-based consumption.

 When it comes to animal protein, that area is not perfect either.
 Ideally, opt for quality sources like grass-fed, pasture-raised, or organic.
-While these labels do signal better quality, they should not make or break the macronutrient for you.
-So if you can’t afford to eat this way, it does not mean you should avoid animal protein altogether.
+While these labels signal better quality, they should not make or break the macronutrient.
+So, if you can’t afford to eat this way, it does not mean you should avoid animal protein altogether.
 Any animal protein is better than no animal protein at all.

 Tips for consuming and digesting protein effectively

-1 – Protein generally needs to be broken down in an acidic environment for adequate digestion and absorption.
+1 – Protein must be broken down in an acidic environment for adequate digestion and absorption.
 Our stomach acidity levels should have a PH between 1 and 3.
-Nowadays, this is just not the case for most people due to poor modern diet and lifestyle as well as age and other related illnesses and diseases.
-One way to combat this and boost acidity levels is to consume apple cider vinegar before your meals or in your salad dressings or take a replacement digestive enzyme such as Betaine HCL.
+This is not the case for most people due to poor modern diet and lifestyle, age, and other related illnesses and diseases.
+One way to combat this and boost acidity levels is to consume apple cider vinegar before meals or in salad dressings or take a replacement digestive enzyme such as Best Life’s Digestion Support.

 2 – Ideally, we want to aim for a combination of lean and fatty protein sources.
-If you look at mother nature, you normally won’t find protein in its lean form alone.
-It always comes with some sort of fat on it, like the skin for example.
+If you look at Mother Nature, you usually won’t find protein in its lean form alone.
+It always comes with some sort of fat on it, like the skin, for example.
 Too much lean protein can disrupt blood sugar levels in some folks over time.
 Fat, on the other hand, has a neutral effect on blood sugar.
 Consuming some fattier protein once in a while, in addition to lean protein, will help balance those blood sugar swings.
 If you are concerned about the effects of cholesterol or saturated fat, don’t be.
-They are not bad as we once thought, as explained by Chris Kresser.
+They are not as bad as we once thought, as explained by Chris Kresser.
 That doesn’t mean we can now go overboard with their consumption.
 Moderation is KEY to everything.

 A final word on protein

 Muscle is the driver of longevity and is our metabolic currency.
-We need to protect our muscles as we get older and the best way to do that is through sufficient protein consumption.
-One way to figure out your current intake is by investing in a kitchen scale and weighing your protein.
+We need to protect our muscles as we get older; the best way is through sufficient protein consumption.
+Investing in a kitchen scale and weighing your protein is one way to determine your current intake.
 Over time, you’ll become more familiar with the portion sizes and will no longer need to rely on a scale.
-In general, protein builds muscle via protein synthesis while resistance exercise accelerates the process.
-The stronger your muscles are, the more carbs and fat you will be able to burn.
-Keeping protein top of mind throughout the day, and including enough of it especially in the first meal of your day (after you break your fast from the night before) will do wonders for your health in the long run.
+Protein builds muscle via protein synthesis, while resistance exercise accelerates the process.
+The stronger your muscles are, the more carbs and fat you burn.
+Keeping protein at the top of your mind throughout the day and including enough of it, especially in the first meal of your day (after you break your fast from the night before), will do wonders for your health in the long run.

 Written by Health Coach Lydia, NBC-HWC